miklevin/Pipulate.com/software.md

 tab or SQL table.
 DataFrames are row-and-column data.
 You'll also hear the term
 ***matrices*** or simply ***tables***.

-The Python 3rd party library, but now ubiquitous, Pandas provides the special datatype called DataFrame to handle such row & column data.
+The ubiquitous Python 3rd party library called Pandas provides the special datatype called DataFrame to handle such row & column data.
 If you've outgrown Excel or want to do SQL stuff without a huge tech liability, Pandas is your answer.
 However, you don't ***have*** to use Pandas DataFrames to manipulate